githubleadslide/leadslide_wordpress_plugin/README.md

 Installation and usage tutorial.   https://leadslide.com/wordpress-install

-1. Create a Wordpress domain in [LeadSlide](https://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
+1. Create a WordPress domain in [LeadSlide](https://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
 1. Install this plugin through the WordPress store
 1. Activate this plugin after installation completes

 OR

-1. Create a Wordpress domain in [LeadSlide](https://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
+1. Create a WordPress domain in [LeadSlide](https://leadslide.com/ "Leadslide AI Ebook Creator and Marketing Opt-in Email Funnels")
 1. Upload the zip file via the 'Plugins' menu in WordPress
 1. Activate this plugin after installation completes